blivesta/animsition/README.md

 clickstream
 ==================
-clickstream is a simple and easy jQuery plugin used to add page transition & css animations to page load.
+clickstream is a simple and easy jQuery plugin used to add page transition on css animations.

 ##Example
 http://blivesta.github.io/clickstream